 It’s important to point out that Costa is an Italian cruise line that caters specifically to this culture.
 Other Europeans and North Americans are welcomed to adapt, accept and join the fun.
 Announcements are made in Italian, German and French, and only occasionally in English — unless it’s important.
 However, the staff can speak English and your daily newsletter keeps you informed of the activities.

 Other interesting features include a Grand Prix race car simulator so you can unleash your inner Andretti and try various world-renown tracks.
 There’s also an 18-hole championship golf simulator and 4D cinema playing movies such “Dino Safari” that’s a virtual thrill ride.

-The shows on board are excellent with top-quality singers and dancers, amazing acrobats, fascinating magicians, and befitting of the Luminosa and its name — impressive laser light shows enhanced by exciting music.
-Even the talent show performed by crew is so good it received a standing ovation.
+The shows on board this cruise ship are excellent with top-quality singers and dancers, amazing acrobats, fascinating magicians, and befitting of the Luminosa and its name — impressive laser light shows enhanced by exciting music.
+Even the talent show performed by the ship’s crew is so good it received a standing ovation.

 The Samsara Spa and gym is about 23,000 square feet with a wide range of equipment, an enormous thalassotherapy pool, hot tub, heated mosaic chairs, treatment rooms, saunas, two Turkish baths and more.